 The universe is a universe of love and compassion.

 I am a being of power and might.

 I am safe.
 I am loved.
 I am loving.
 I am Light.

-I have the authority and the ability to make this all right.
+I have the authority to make this all right.

 Number three, be prepared for significant and rapid shifting.
 If you are disciplined about this, and if you can calm your anxieties and fears vis a vis connection, significant and rapid shifting can occur.
 A powerful connection experience can contribute to the resolution of psychological and emotional trauma, deep shifts of personality and focus, insight, and even enlightenment.
 As positive as these shifts are, they can rattle your sense of sense of self and reality.
 If combined with low self-esteem and psychological trauma, these shifts can even throw you out of psychological and emotional balance.
 When these shifts happen, take deep breathes and ground yourself.
 If you struggle, or if they lead to anxiety, recite the affirmation of love and power, and reach out and talk about them with knowledgeable people who can help you centre and ground.

 Number four, be prepared for resistance.
 Although dramatic and rapid shifting is something to aspire to, if you move forward “too fast,” you might experience resistance from those around you who feel threatened by your rapid progress.
 Resistance usually comes in the form of efforts to suppress and control with various forms of psychological, emotional, or even physical violence.
 This resistance can be a challenge.
 It can make you afraid to move forward.
 It can can make you doubt what you are doing.
 It can make you question your progress.
 It can lead you to chose “normal” just to avoid conflict.